wp-plugins/login-with-donbaler-oauth/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'
-2. Search for 'WC Pending Orders Count in AdminBar'
+2. Search for 'Login with Donbaler OAuth'
-3. Activate WC Pending Orders Count in AdminBar from your Plugins page.
+3. Activate 'Login with Donbaler OAuth' from your Plugins page.

 == Screenshots ==